 When you seek care at our office, you are assured that Dr. Clifton and staff utilize the latest in technology to enhance the quality and fit of your dental care.

 Dr. Clifton chooses carefully which and when radiographs are taken.
 There are many guidelines that we follow.
 Radiographs allow us to see everything we cannot see with our own eyes.
 Radiographs enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is extremely minimal.
 Dr. Clifton utilizes Digital Imaging Technologies within the office.
 With digital imaging, exposure time is about 50 percent less when compared to traditional radiographs.
 Digital imaging can also help us retrieve valuable diagnostic information.
 We may be able to see cavities better.

-3D dental imaging also called cone beam (CBCT) captures images of teeth, jaws and nerve pathways with a 360 degree pas around the head.
-3D can capture more precis information than 2D, and especially helpful for implants, surgery, root canal treatments, TMJ or jaw joint evaluations, cavities, dental trauma and more.
+3D dental imaging also called cone beam (CBCT) captures images of teeth, jaws, and nerve pathways with a 360-degree pass around the head.
+3D can capture more precise information than 2D and is especially helpful for implants, surgery, root canal treatments, TMJ or jaw joint evaluations, cavities, dental trauma, and more.